DragceSU/AspireProject/README.md

    cd AppHost
    docker build -t aspire-webapi -f WebApi.Service/Dockerfile .
    ```
-   The API container needs to reach RabbitMQ via Docker DNS.
+   The API container needs to reach RabbitMQ via Docker DNS (and Kafka if using `/api/orders/kafka`).
 Create a bridge network once, then attach both containers and run the API:
    ```bash
    docker network create aspire-net                           # no-op if it already exists docker network connect aspire-net rabbitmq                # only needed the first time